-OUR MISSION STATEMENT: THE SAVING OF LIVES, THE PROTECTION OF PROPERTY FROM FIRES AND OTHER DISASTERS, MEDICAL RESCUE, WATER RESCUE AND PROMOTING THE TEACHINGS AND PRINCIPLES OF FIRE PROTECTION AND PREVENTION.
+OUR MISSION STATEMENT: THE SAVING OF LIVES, THE PROTECTION OF PROPERTY FROM FIRES AND OTHER DISASTERS, MEDICAL RESCUE, AS WELL AS PROMOTING THE TEACHINGS AND PRINCIPLES OF FIRE PROTECTION AND PREVENTION.

-The St. George Island Volunteer Fire Department is a 24-member, volunteer, non-profit fire, rescue and EMS department with a primary response area of St. George Island, Florida.
+The St. George Island Volunteer Fire Department is a volunteer, non-profit fire department and first responder unit with a primary response area of St. George Island, Florida.

-We are fortunate to have a very dedicated volunteer membership — volunteers providing fire, rescue, EMS, administrative and support service to our community every month.
+We are fortunate to have a very dedicated volunteer membership.
 Interested in volunteering with the SGIVFD?
 Click here to contact us.

 BRIEF HISTORY OF THE SAINT GEORGE ISLAND VOLUNTEER FIRE DEPARTMENT.

-The SGIVFD had its origins of necessity, commencing around 1975 when Walter Castle, known as Sarge, provided a 1953 GMC Army Transport vehicle to attempt to provide some form of fire prevention to a then sparsely populated island.
+The SGIVFD had its origins in necessity, commencing around 1975 when Walter Castle, known as Sarge, provided a 1953 GMC Army Transport vehicle to attempt to provide some form of fire prevention to a then sparsely populated island.
 The true impetus began in 1977 when a trailer occupied by a then fireman, W.K.
 Sanders, burned.
-True discussions where initiated that a fire department was necessary and Ronnie Bloodworth, who owned a four-wheel drive vehicle, took the lead and a 500-gallon gas pump was attached, which was like a lawnmower motor.
+Discussions were initiated that a fire department was necessary and Ronnie Bloodworth, who owned a four-wheel drive vehicle, took the lead.
+A 500-gallon gas pump was attached to that vehicle.
 A warning system was begun with a siren which had to be activated daily in an effort to prevent rust, and the air raid siren was set off each day around noon.

+Next a “real Chief” John Lutrell was named and the first enclosed firehouse was established.
 Then, in 1981, Mason Bean became chief, the department acquired a firetruck for $30,000 and a firehouse was built on East Pine Avenue across from the present firehouse.
 Gene Brown and John Stocks donated the land.
-As in all the early efforts, Alice Collins was instrumental in providing time, funding and providing materials.
+As in all the early efforts, Alice Collins was instrumental in providing time, funding, and materials.
 The firehouse was built by Mason’s company, Bean Builders.
-Also at this time the first hat drive was begun to raise funds.
-All was done by hand by volunteers.
-There was a pyramid phone system which was created to summon the volunteers which at this time consisted of 12 firemen.
-Bruce Dryer was very instrumental in the creation of the fire department at that time.
+There was a pyramid phone system created to summon the volunteers which at this time consisted of 12 firemen.
+Rose Drye was very instrumental in the creation of the fire department at that time.

 As of today we have two fire stations East and West.
-Four firetrucks consisting of one 105-foot ladder truck, one 2500-gallon Class A tanker pumper, one 1000-gallon Class A tanker pumper, one brush truck with foam, two rescue vehicles, one water rescue jet ski and one ATV.
+Four firetrucks consisting of one 105-foot ladder truck, one 2500-gallon Class A tanker pumper, one 1000-gallon Class A tanker pumper, one brush truck with foam, two rescue vehicles, and one ATV.